QuantEcon/python_lecture_sandpit/source/rst/hs_invertibility_example.rst

 .. code-block:: ipython

     import numpy as np
+    import quantecon as qe
     import matplotlib.pyplot as plt
     from quantecon import LQ
     from quantecon import DLE
+    from math import sqrt
     %matplotlib inline

 This lecture can be viewed as introducing  an early contribution to what is now often called